Summer Feeding Program sites are listed on the following link

 Any item in addition to the meal being purchased is considered a la carte and students are expected to pay accordingly.
 A la carte items may be purchased from your student's account but may not be charged at any time.
 However, students who eat a school lunch can come back for a free serving of fruits or vegetables after they have finished their lunch.

 Free and reduced-price meals are available to students whose family income meets criteria established by the federal government.
 To qualify, the parent or adult household member must complete the appropriate forms.
 Applications are sent to the homes on the first day of school and are available throughout the year at the school office, central office and on the District Web site.
 A new application MUST be completed and processed each school year.
-Free and Reduced Form
+See Forms section below.

 Beverages: 1% Low-fat or skim milk (any flavor)